-Mold testing in the laboratory involves analysis of samples collected from residential and commercial properties.
+Mold testing involves analysis of samples collected from residential and commercial properties.
 Samples for mold testing include air for either viable or non-viable analysis and surface samples such as swabs, bulk (pieces of material, dust or liquids), tape lift, and contact plates.

 - Air Samples